Estimated reading time: 3 minutes

-Our team has been discussing the pros and cons of assigning points to a Spike, and trying to determine what our approach should be.
+Our team has been discussing the pros and cons of assigning points to a Spike and determining our approach.

 A story or task aimed at answering a question or gathering information, rather than at producing shippable product.
 Sometimes a user story is generated that cannot be estimated until the development team does some actual work to resolve a technical question or a design problem.
 The solution is to create a “spike,” which is a story whose purpose is to provide the answer or solution.
 Like any other story or task, the spike is then given an estimate and included in the sprint backlog.

-The philosophy at the time I joined the team was that a Spike always got assigned 3 points since there was too much uncertainty in a Spike to estimate the work correctly.
-Naturally we started questioning whether or not we should even be pointing Spikes?
-Here are some of the pros and cons of assigning points to a Spike, that our team discussed.
+The philosophy when I joined the team was that a Spike always got assigned 3 points since there was too much uncertainty in a Spike to estimate the work correctly.
+Naturally, we started questioning whether or not we should even be pointing Spikes?
+Here are some of the pros and cons of assigning points to a Spike that our team discussed.

-- Team velocity can be negatively skewed if an abundant amount of Spikes are in your current iteration and they have been not been assigned points.
+- Team velocity can be negatively skewed if an abundant amount of Spikes are in your current iteration and have not been assigned points.

 - Spikes are just special user stories.
 They are accepted by the product owner and are put in the backlog and sized to fit into an iteration just like any other story.